Ricky Tomlinson: Politics

-On 5 February 2010, Tomlinson revealed his plan to stand as the Socialist Labour Party candidate for the Liverpool Wavertree constituency at the 2010 general election in protest at the selection of Luciana Berger, a 28-year-old Londoner as the Labour Party candidate.
+On 5 February 2010, Tomlinson revealed his plan to stand as the Socialist Labour Party candidate for the Liverpool Wavertree constituency at the 2010 general election in protest at the selection of Luciana Berger, a 28-year-old Londoner, as the Labour Party candidate.
 Kim Singleton was ultimately selected for the seat; in a statement, the SLP said that he could not contest the election due to "personal and contractual commitments".
-Tomlinson added: "I am disappointed not to be able to stand.
+Tomlinson added, "I am disappointed not to be able to stand.
 But I am pleased to give the chosen candidate my wholehearted support."
-He also commented, "People say you could be letting the Tories in.
-But there is no difference between the Conservatives and New Labour".
+He also said that "people say 'you could be letting the Tories in' but there is no difference between the Conservatives and New Labour".
 Singleton ultimately finished sixth out of seven candidates, with Berger winning the seat.

-In a guest appearance on an episode of the ITV lunchtime chat show, Loose Women, broadcast on 17 August 2015, while discussing the forthcoming Labour Party leadership election, Tomlinson said:
+While discussing the forthcoming Labour Party leadership election during a guest appearance on an episode of Loose Women on 17 August 2015, Tomlinson said, "I know both of [the candidates] and I know Andy quite well, and he was my choice right up until I went to listen to Jeremy Corbyn and I went to the Adelphi Hotel where there was 3,000 people there, the room holds 800 and [they] were out into the streets, they couldn't get in.
+And everything he said with I agreed with, you know, leave the National Health Service alone, get rid of Trident, stuff like that, so it doesn't matter to me who gets the Labour leadership, it really doesn't matter.
+But whatever happens both of them will be in the Shadow Cabinet."

-I know both of them and I know Andy quite well, and he was my choice right up until I went to listen to Jeremy Corbyn and I went to the Adelphi Hotel where there was 3,000 people there, the room holds 800 and were out into the streets, they couldn't get in.
-And everything he said with I agreed with you know, leave the National Health Service alone, get rid of Trident, stuff like that, so it doesn't matter to me who gets the Labour leadership, it really doesn't matter.
-But whatever happens both of them will be in the Shadow Cabinet.
+In the 2020 Labour Party leadership election, Tomlinson endorsed Keir Starmer, having worked with Starmer during the Shrewsbury 24 justice campaign.

 Richard Whiteley claims

-In March 2017, Tomlinson claimed during an interview that the late journalist, broadcaster and game show host Richard Whiteley had been an undercover agent for the British security services and had assisted them in securing his 1973 imprisonment by co-presenting a television documentary called Red Under the Bed, which was critical of his political and trade union activities and had swayed the jury.
+In March 2017, Tomlinson claimed during an interview that the late television host Richard Whiteley had been an undercover agent for MI5 and had assisted them in securing his 1973 imprisonment by co-presenting a television documentary called Red Under the Bed, which was critical of his political and trade union activities and had swayed the jury.
 The CCRC cited the documentary and its possible influence on the jury when announcing its decision to refer the cases of Tomlinson and others to the Court of Appeal.